dotnet/msbuild/documentation/wiki/FeatureAvailability.md

 # What is Feature Availablity?
 Feature Availablity is an API that can tell you the availability status of the specific feature of the MSBuild engine.
-Feature is saved as a string and availability is an enum `FeatureStatus`: `Undefined`, `Available`, `NotAvailable`, `Preview`.
+Feature is saved as a string and availability is an enum `FeatureStatus`:
+*  `Undefined` - the availability of the feature is undefined (not in the list)
+*  `Available` - the feature is available
+*  `NotAvailable` - the feature is not available
+*  `Preview` - the feature is in preview (not stable)

 # How to use?
 ## API